-- a) A minimum of three feet (3-feet) of horizontal separation is required between the gas pressure regulator or meter and electric meter or other source of ignition. - b) A minimum of three feet (3-feet) of radial separation is required between gas pressure regulators and building openings, , air-conditioning condensing units, make-up air units, exhaust vents from heaters, exhaust vents from water heaters, exhaust vents from dryers, or from any source of excessive moisture. - c) A minimum ten feet (10-feet) of radial separation is required for gas pressure regulators from forced air intakes unless equipped with full lockup over-pressure shut-off.
-See Figure 8.1 for a design depicting regulator location restrictions. - d) Refer to Figures 8.3 and 8.4 for designs of typical single and multiple meter sets on to help you properly locate your fuel lines.
+- a) A minimum of three feet (3-feet) of horizontal separation is required between the gas pressure regulator or meter and electric meter or other source of ignition. - b) A minimum of three feet (3-feet) of radial separation is required between gas pressure regulators and building openings, air-conditioning condensing units, make-up air units, exhaust vents from heaters, exhaust vents from water heaters, exhaust vents from dryers, or from any source of excessive moisture. - c) A minimum ten feet (10-feet) of radial separation is required for gas pressure regulators from forced air intakes unless equipped with full lockup over-pressure shut-off.
+See Figure 9.1 for a design depicting regulator location restrictions. - d) Refer to Figure 9-2 through Figure 9-8 for designs of typical single and multiple meter sets on to help you properly locate your fuel lines.
 Proposed meter locations must be submitted with your site drawings.